 Charter bus carrying high school students plunges into Alabama ravine; injuries reported

-A charter bus filled with high school students plunged into an Alabama ravine Tuesday morning, leaving numerous people injured, reports said.
+A charter bus filled with high school students reportedly plunged into an Alabama ravine Tuesday morning, leaving numerous people injured.

-The bus was returning to Houston, Texas after a school trip it fell into a ravine on Interstate 10 in Baldwin County just before 6 a.m., WKRG reported.
+The bus was returning to Houston, Texas after a school trip when it fell into a ravine on Interstate 10 in Baldwin County just before 6 a.m., WKRG reported.

+"We have multiple injuries; the bus went down into a ravine," said Chris Elliott, a Baldwin County commissioner who helped out at the county emergency management center following the crash.
+"The fire department and officers are having to rappel down into the area to get into it."

-Channelview Independent School District confirmed to Fox News the bus was carrying band students from Channelview High School.
+Channelview Independent School District spokesman Mark Kramer confirmed to Fox News the bus was carrying band students from Channelview High School.
 They were reportedly coming back from Disney World in Florida.

+The high school band posted a photo on its Facebook page with several members wearing Mickey Mouse ears hours before the crash.

 Several ambulances and helicopters responded to the scene.
 Reports indicated at least 12 people were seriously injured, and at least 45 people were on the bus, FOX10 reported.